 - Imported CBD oil is illegal in Canada without prescription: In order for CBD oil to be legal, it must be produced inside of Canada and purchased from Canadian distributors.
-While most companies will mail CBD products to Canada, there’s a small chance that the customs will either send it back or destroy them.
+While most companies will mail CBD products to Canada, there’s a small chance that the customs will either send them back or destroy them.

-- CBD may reverse brain damage from alcohol: A study conducted by the University of Kentucky has found that administering CBD resulted in a 48.8% reduction in neurodegeneration, showing promising results for those trying to recover from alcohol addiction and improve their cognitive performance.
+- CBD may reverse brain damage from alcohol: A study conducted by the University of Kentucky has found that administering CBD resulted in a 48.8% reduction in neurodegeneration, showing promising results for those trying to recover from alcohol addiction or withdrawals and improve their cognitive performance.

 - CBD might support recovery from addiction: CBD has been proposed by scientists as an inhibitor to control addictive behaviors.
 In a study published in the U.S. National Library of Medicine, researchers have found that CBD is an agonist of 5-HT1a serotoninergic receptors and can regulate compulsive behaviors as well as improve stress response.
 Serotonin receptors take part in regulating drug-seeking behaviors; they can also dampen stress reactions that cause these people to relapse.

 Surprised by These CBD Facts?
 There Is More to Come